Copyright © 2015-2021 DreamWeaver Homes PBC - All rights reserved.

-The manufacturing process leverages advantages of Building Information Modeling (BIM) and computer-aided design and computer-aided manufacturing (CAD/CAM) to transform coils of cold-rolled steel into structural components.
-These components do not burn, are stronger than wood, are not subject to rot, rapid deterioration or infestation and unlike other materials maintain structural integrity.
+The manufacturing process leverages advantages of Building Information Modeling (BIM) and computer-aided design and computer-aided manufacturing (CAD/CAM) to transform coils of cold-rolled, light gauge steel (LGS) into structural components.
+These components do not burn, are stronger than wood, are not subject to rot, rapid deterioration or infestation and unlike other materials maintain their structural integrity.
 The production process produces consistent, computer designed steel components to exacting tolerances with minimal environmental impact and recyclable waste.
 The finishing process results in a variety of assemblies which are significantly less expensive than wood framing, flooring, trusses or other ‘modular’ wood-based components or structures of equivalent size or nature.
 The entire process significantly reduces labor and material costs and manufacturing, assembly and project completion times, in factory and on-site.
 Utilization of sustainable materials that are delivered at low relative cost using fast, modern methods is the future of building.

-Input material consists of bulk coils of cold rolled steel which is fed automatically into the roll-forming machinery.
+Input material consists of bulk coils of cold-rolled steel which is fed automatically into the roll-forming machinery.
 Components can be produced in large quantities and at high speed (up to 95 linear feet/minute) with consistent quality and precision.

 The machinery produces components for wall frames, floor joists and roof trusses to exact measurements.
 All components are produced processed and ready for assembly.
 Each part is punched, dimpled and notched as required to enabling assembly without clamping, drilling or using a framing jig.
 Post-forming, components are carted to a designated staging area and assembled quickly.